 Another great new way to do more with your blog content is by turning it into a podcast.
 With this, you’ll get an opportunity to leverage audio medium too.

 Readers are always interested in knowing the specifics, whether it is the percentage of people joining a social media platform every day, or the number of businesses increasing their annual content marketing budget.
 Specifics are great for building trust with your audience and showing them that you’ve done your research.
 Statistics and facts, wherever necessary, can provide readers with more context on the topic.
+You can find trending topics for your audience in online communities.

 Guest Posting is something that is a part of every marketer’s strategy these days.
 In fact, most bloggers write around 1 to 5 guest posts every month, on average.
 This means that there are many bloggers out there constantly on the lookout for new blogs to contribute to.
 By having a ‘Write for Us’ section on your site, you can leverage guest blog posts to diversify your content.
 Since every new writer will bring a fresh perspective and new ways of looking at a problem, it can be an excellent way to offer something new to your audience.
 It also takes some of the content creation load off your shoulders.